-We have built and/or integrated various Machine Learning models over the years within the Financial Services.
+We have built and/or integrated various machine learning (ML) models over the years within Financial Services.
 The success of these projects generally lie in tight requirements and good data quality.
 Following are some takeaways based on NLP work we did for an investment bank’s trading desk based in NYC (used with permission of course).
 Reason to delve deeper into this case study is to illustrate real-life challenges and explain why it will take time for Machine Learning and AI to be highly impactful on Wall Street.

 Sentiment Analysis is defined as a: “process of computationally identifying and categorizing opinions expressed in a piece of text, especially in order to determine whether the writer’s attitude towards a particular topic, product, etc. is positive, negative, or neutral.”